This site (mcsw.ee) is run by Darren McSweeney.

 I am a member of the Australian Public Service (APS) for the Department of Human Services and have been since 30 June 2003.

-All comment, opinion and views expressed on this website (and on any such social media that links to this page) are solely my own personal opinion and do not represent the opinions, views or position of the Department of Human Services, the Australian Public Service, the Australian Government or any other associated person.
-Any advice given is purely personal in nature, and any research or information that is provided is gathered from publically available sources.
+All comment, opinion and views expressed on this website (and on any such social media that links to this page) are solely my own personal opinion and do not represent the opinions, views or position of Services Australia (formerly the Department of Human Services), the Australian Public Service, the Australian Government or any other associated person.
+Any advice given is done so in a personal capacity, is purely general in nature, and any research or information that is provided is gathered from publicly available sources.

-I believe that all content on this site complies with the social media policies of the department, and the Australian Public Service Commission (APSC), as well as the APS Code of Conduct.
+I believe that all content on this site complies with the social media policies of the agency, the Australian Public Service Commission (APSC), as well as the APS Code of Conduct.

 …and I vote

-In more than fourteen years of service to the Australian public, I have served under
+In more than seventeen years of service to the Australian public, I have served under

-fourteen fifteen ministers and five six different prime ministers, of both sides of politics.
+fourteen fifteen sixteen lots of ministers and five six different prime ministers, of both sides of politics.

-I have delivered the policies of the government of the day.
-I carry out my duties in an impartial, professional and apolitical manner and always strive to uphold the APS values.
-At times, I personally disagree with policies or programmes that I implement, however that is the nature of public service, and I remain professional and apolitical at all times while undertaking my duties as a servant to the Australian People.
+I have always proudly delivered the policies of the government of the day.
+I carry out my duties in an impartial, professional and entirely apolitical manner and always strive to uphold APS values.
+At times, I may personally disagree with policies or programmes that I implement, however that is the nature of public service, and I remain professional and apolitical at all times while undertaking my duties as a servant to the Australian People.

 I am also a politically engaged Citizen of Australia, with the right to vote in elections, and with the right to freedom of opinion and expression.
 These rights can be reasonably deemed to include the right to participate in public and political debates without being unnecessarily curtailed.